-Robert De Niro Tells Twitter Trolls To ‘Eat Sh– And Die’ Over Mean Tweets
+Robert De Niro Tells Twitter Trolls To ‘Eat Sh** And Die’ Over Mean Tweets

 “Robert De Niro is not a good fella,” read the tweet.
 “He is a P.O.S.”

 “You know what you can do,” De Niro fires back.
-“You can suck my c—, you f—ing scumbag!”
+“You can suck my c***, you f***ing scumbag!”

-It might be stretching things a bit to say Robert made his comments in good clean fun, but the audience was certainly entertainment.
+It might be stretching things a bit to say Robert made his comments in good clean fun, but the audience was certainly entertained.
 The roar of laughter, following that last response, proves Robert De Niro still has it, no matter what his age.

 Robert De Niro’s Public Blowout At Wife Draws Attention To Her Failing Coffee Company

 Five years ago, Robert De Niro’s wife, Grace Hightower, launched her dream company, Grace Hightower & Coffees of Rwanda, a business that De Niro himself has invested in and remains linked to, along with his wife.
 Fox News reports that the coffee company has been consistently losing money, infuriating investors.
-Making matters worse, Grace seems incapable of making the day to day decisions necessary in running the business, reportedly changing her mind on a whim.
+Making matters worse, Grace seems incapable of making the day-to-day decisions necessary in running the business, reportedly changing her mind on a whim.

-Witnesses at a Manhattan bar have reported that Robert had reached his limit with Hightower, during a public meeting.
+Witnesses at a Manhattan bar have reported that Robert had reached his limit with Hightower during a public meeting.
 While it couldn’t be confirmed whether or not Robert and Grace were discussing the coffee company specifically, it was obvious that the couple had been arguing over finances.

-“I wouldn’t have to keep making s - - tty movies if you didn’t spend all my money!”
+“I wouldn’t have to keep making s**tty movies if you didn’t spend all my money!”
 De Niro shouted, according to sources.

 Robert’s outburst references a trend observed by comedians in their stand-up routines, which questions why someone of De Niro’s stature would attach himself to low brow comedies and unsatisfying dramas.
 While Mr. De Niro is known for his iconic roles in such films as Raging Bull, Taxi Driver, and The Godfather: Part II, those critical and financial successes have been offset by more questionable roles in Dirty Grandpa, Grudge Match, and The Intern.

-Ms. Hightower’s own representatives assert that nothing could be further from the truth, sharing that Grace’s coffee is served in a variety of hotels and restaurants, including Ace Hotel, the Breslin, Salvation Burger, Salvation Taco, White Gold, the Williamsburg Hotel, and the De Niro owned Greenwich Hotel and the Nobu.
+Ms. Hightower’s own representatives assert that nothing could be further from the truth, sharing that Grace’s coffee is served in a variety of hotels and restaurants, including Ace Hotel, the Breslin, Salvation Burger, Salvation Taco, White Gold, the Williamsburg Hotel, and the De Niro-owned Greenwich Hotel and the Nobu.

 [Featured Image by D Dipasupil/Getty Images]